Yxiang-828/Yxiang-828.github.io/README.md

 <img src="images/7409.png" width="400" alt="Wingman Screenshot">

-This is my flagship project, showcasing expertise in AI integration, full-stack development, and user-centric design for productivity applications.
+This is my flagship project, showcasing expertise in **AI integration**, **full-stack development**, and **user-centric design** for productivity applications.

 Wingman is a sophisticated, local-first personal assistant application for desktop, designed for productivity enthusiasts who value privacy and performance.
-It seamlessly integrates essential tools like a task manager, a multi-view calendar, and a mood-aware diary with a powerful AI chat assistant.
-The AI is powered by local LLMs through Ollama, ensuring all personal data and conversations remain on the user's machine.
+It seamlessly integrates essential tools like a task manager, a multi-view calendar, and a mood-aware diary with a powerful **AI chat assistant**.
+The AI is powered by local LLMs through **Ollama**, ensuring all personal data and conversations remain on the user's machine.
 Key features include a smart background notification system, automated recurring task generation, and extensive customization with six unique themes and AI personalities.

-Notably, Wingman is a fully packaged, downloadable desktop application built with Electron, combining full-stack development (React/TypeScript frontend and Python backend) for a seamless, cross-platform user experience.
+Notably, Wingman is a fully packaged, downloadable desktop application built with **Electron**, combining full-stack development (**React**/**TypeScript** frontend and **Python** backend) for a seamless, cross-platform user experience.

-Architecturally, Wingman is a hybrid application built with React, TypeScript, and Electron for the frontend, and a Python/FastAPI backend for AI processing and data management.
-It features a robust local-first design using SQLite, with secure cloud authentication via Supabase.
+Architecturally, Wingman is a hybrid application built with **React**, **TypeScript**, and **Electron** for the frontend, and a **Python**/**FastAPI** backend for AI processing and data management.
+It features a robust local-first design using **SQLite**, with secure cloud authentication via **Supabase**.
 The project includes a complete, automated build system that handles Python environment setup and packages the entire application for cross-platform distribution, demonstrating a strong focus on both advanced functionality and a polished user experience.

 ## 🎨 Theme Backgrounds